cfengine/documentation/guide/faq.markdown

 cf-agent -b my_bundle
 ```

-If you want to activate multiple bundles in a sequence simply seperate them
+If you want to activate multiple bundles in a sequence simply separate them
 with commas (no spaces between).

 ```console